ARlinklabs/docs/getting-started/quickstart.md

 {% tab title="GitHub Deploy" %}
 1. Click "New Deployment" in the dashboard
 2. Select "Import from GitHub"
-3. Authorize ARlink in GitHub if prompted
+3. Authorize Arlink in GitHub if prompted
 4. Choose your repository
 5. Configure your build settings: